 Use motion sensors for your lights

-It’s tempting to leave the Christmas tree lights on all night when they look so pretty, but it’s a huge waste.
-Turn off the lights in the rooms that you are not using, or use a timer/motion sensor for outdoor lights.
+It’s tempting to leave the Christmas tree lights on all night when they look so pretty, but it’s a big waste of energy.

 Ditch the drinks fridge

 For those that appreciate a cool tipple on Christmas day, a second fridge can be useful especially when entertaining.